pallets/quart/docs/dos_mitigations.rst

 poorly configured server would have no limit on the message size and potentially allow a single message to exhaust the server.

-It is up to teh ASGI server to guard against the attack.
+It is up to the ASGI server to guard against the attack.